Brazil's Via Varejo closes all 1,000-plus stores nationwide due to coronavirus

-BRASILIA, March 22 (Reuters) - Brazilian retailer Via Vaerjo > is temporarily closing all its stores nationwide to help curb the spread of coronavirus, joining the growing list of the country’s largest retailers to do so.
+BRASILIA (Reuters) - Brazilian retailer Via Vaerjo (VVAR3.SA)> is temporarily closing all its stores nationwide to help curb the spread of coronavirus, joining the growing list of the country’s largest retailers to do so.

 In a securities filing late on Saturday, the company said its white goods chains Casa Bahia and Ponte Frio will close their 845 and 216 stores, respectively, with immediate effect, although online operations will continue.